Wine & Gourmet Tour

 Itinerary

-Arrival at the Zvartnots International Airport.
-Transfer and check-in to the hotel.
+Arrival at Zvartnots International Airport.
+Transfer and check-in in the hotel.

 Day 2.
 Yerevan City Tour-Ejmiatsin-Zvartnots-Yerevan